Kilcekru/dcs-coordinates/README.md

 I do not know the exact way, Lat/Lng is mapped to internal coordinates in DCS.

 Because of this, a grid of coordinate points is extracted from each DCS Map.\
+The grid does not cover the whole map, but all airports are included.\
+Points outside the grid can not be converted, trying so will throw an Error.

-To convert a point the correct grid cell is selected and the result is interpolated from the cell corners.
+To convert a point the correct grid cell is selected and the result is interpolated from the cell corners.\
 This leads to inaccuracy, see next chapter.

 ### Accuracy